Guide General

 Current IPv4 Policy:

-• Managed depletion in phases since 2013
+• Managed depletion in phases since 2013; final phase exhausted in 2020

-• Phase 3 (since February 2017): New members receive one assignment from /24 to /22
+• New members may receive a single assignment in the /24 to /22 range

-• Strict prohibition on address leasing
+• Historic prohibition on address leasing

 Key Features:

-• Most restrictive leasing policies
+• Among the most restrictive leasing policies

 AFRINIC